 and increased their trade, status was bestowed on individuals

+within a tribe.
 Differential status led to a more complex, ranked social